 In May 2001 the College opened the Anthony and Angelina Gullo Student Center.
 The Gullo Center provides a new bookstore and dining area for students, as well as meeting and study space.
 The College continued its building program in Spring 2002 with the completion of the Sequoia Building.
 The facility provides 35,000 square feet of space for the biology and nursing programs and general use.
-In Summer 2002 construction began on a new Library/Educational Technology Center.
 A new astronomical observatory opened in August 2003.